 (1) In section 4.1 only, “Public Place” is defined as: “Public Place” includes a Highway, public park, or other lands to which the public has access as of right or by invitation and includes private property that is exposed to public view.

 (2) No person shall, in a Public Place, unnecessarily interfere with another person’s use and enjoyment of the Public Place by using abusive or insulting language as a personal invective.

 (1) No person shall engage in or permit Nuisance Feeding of Wildlife.

 (2) Subsection (1) shall not apply to:

 (a) land zoned for agricultural uses;

 (b) a person leaving food for an ear-tipped cap or a feral cat colony for the purposes of a trap, neuter or spay and release program approved by the City; and

 (c) a person leaving food as bait in a trap to capture wildlife if they have the legal authority to do so.

 (3) Every person who engages in or permits Nuisance Feeding of Wildlife shall immediately remove such food when directed to do so by the City, and if the person fails to do so, the City may enter upon the Premises at any reasonable time to remove the food at the person’s expense.
 The City may recover the costs (plus interest) of removing the food from the person required to do it, by action or by adding the costs to the tax roll and collecting them in the same manner as property taxes.
 The amount of costs including interest constitutes a lien on the land upon the registration in the proper land registry office of the notice of lien.

-5(1) Upon the order of the Chief of Police or his or her designate or the Chief Municipal Law Enforcement Officer or his or her designate, a Nuisance Party shall cease and all persons not residing on the Premises shall leave the Premises where it is occurring.
+5(1) Upon the order of the Chief of Police or their designate or the Director, Municipal Compliance or their designate, a Nuisance Party shall cease and all persons not residing on the Premises shall leave the Premises where it is occurring.

 5(2) An order under this section shall identify: